tethyss/point-cloud-mrophing/README.md

 with GSLIB `sgsim`, then map them back to the original variable space using local thin-plate splines in logit space.

-> The `2022-Morphing-master/` directory is retained locally as the original
-> authors' reference implementation.
-The production entry point is `morphing.py`.

 ## Features